thatkind/test/how-to.md

 VARIABLE_NAME=value
 ```

-Use the variable in your script by adding a dollar sign at the beginning to referencing it.
+Use the variable in your script by adding a dollar sign at the beginning to reference it.

 ```bash shell script
 #!/bin/bash